Practical AI setup for brokers

 Support model: Light setup, coaching, and workflow refinement.

-Larger office or team buyerShared workbench and governance design
+Larger office or team buyerShared AI setup and governance design

 Plan for shared projects, access control, employee offboarding, budget attribution, and policy expectations before broad use.